 When we look at psychological and sociological variables, we find other indications of structure.
 By categorizing the events, we can identify modulating factors and determine their influence on the correlations in the data.
 For example, we find clear evidence that larger events, defined by the number of people engaged and by their "importance," produce larger effects, consonant with normal psychological expectation.
-Somewhat surprisingly, positive and negative events show virtually equal effects.
-Going to more particular categories, we can rate the level of emotion, and doing so we find that the correlations of data deviations with events is much greater for strong emotions.
-See Figure 6.
+On the other hand, most people would predict a difference for positive and negative events, but they show virtually equal effects.
+The general hypothesis suggests examining the effect of emotions, which we can do by rating the level or intensity.
+We find that the correlation of data deviations with events is indeed modulated by this factor.
+Figure 5 shows large differences depending on the level of emotion associated with events.

-Figure 6.
+Figure 5.
 Level of emotion determined by categorizing the events significantly affects the network variance effect size.

 Another result from the categorization work is perhaps more directly pertinent to the question of noosphere and what might underlie the demonstration that human consciousness can affect the physical world.
 If we ask raters to decide how much compassion is embodied or evoked by the events, we find a clear differentiation.
-Figure 7 shows that when an event is characterized by deep and widespread compassion, the GCP effects are stronger.
+Figure 6 shows that when an event is characterized by deep and widespread compassion, the GCP effects are stronger.
 This makes sense if we understand that compassion is a model for interconnection: compassion means that we feel and share the emotional states of others.
-It is by definition a condition that brings us together and makes us coherent - we invest a small part of our individual being to connect with others.
+It is by definition a condition that brings us together and makes us coherent - we invest a small part of our individual being to interconnect with others.

-Figure 7.
+Figure 6.
 The degree of compassion evoked or embodied in an event significantly affects the network variance effect size.